Introducing Databases and SQL

 What is SQL?

 SQL stands for Structured Query Language.
 SQL allows us to interact with relational databases through queries.
-These queries can allow you to perform a number of actions such as: insert, update and delete information in a database.
+These queries can allow you to perform a number of actions such as: insert, select, update and delete information in a database.

 The data we will be using is a time-series for a small mammal community in southern Arizona.
 This is part of a project studying the effects of rodents and ants on the plant community that has been running for almost 40 years.
 The rodents are sampled on a series of 24 plots, with different experimental manipulations controlling which rodents are allowed to access which plots.